- Faculty Senate University Assessment Council

 What score is required on the General Education Assessment (GEA - EPP) to fulfill the Policy?

 To fulfill the General Education Assessment Policy as a condition for graduation, students must earn a minimum total score of 425.
 This score is based on a scaled score range of 400-500.
 Test scores are available immediately after testing.
-A period of 30 days must elapse between test dates.
+A period of 30 days must elapse between test dates and students must meet with Testing Services staff prior to re-testing.

 When should the General Education Assessment exam be taken?

 To avoid delays in progression towards a degree, students should take the GEA exam as soon as they have earned a total of 45 or more credit hours.
 All UCM students who have earned a total of 45 or more credit hours will receive a personal message on MyCentral directing them to take the GEA exam.
-This policy applies to all degree programs, regardless of mode of delivery.
+Transfer students with at least 45 credit hours should test during their second semester at UCM.

 Is there a consequence for not testing?

 Yes!
 Students who have earned a total of 45 or more credit hours and who fail to test will have a TC HOLD placed on the students’ academic account.
-The TC HOLD will prevent students from enrolling in future semester courses.
+The TC HOLD will prevent students from enrolling in future semester courses until the GEA has been taken.

 When will the TC HOLD be removed?

-The TC HOLD will be removed AFTER the GEA exam has been taken.
+The TC HOLD will be removed within 24 hours AFTER the GEA been taken.

 How should students prepare for the exam?